andersen-lab/dengue-florida/README.md

 [Enhanced methods for unbiased deep sequencing of Lassa and Ebola RNA viruses from clinical and biological samples](https://www.ncbi.nlm.nih.gov/pubmed/25403361).

 [Origin of the dengue virus outbreak in Martin County, Florida, USA 2013](https://www.ncbi.nlm.nih.gov/pubmed/25664240).

+**Disclaimer**.
+Please note that this data is still based on work in progress and should be considered preliminary.
+If you intend to include any of these data in publications, please let us know – otherwise please feel free to download and use without restrictions.
+We have shared this data with the hope that people will download and use it, as well as scrutinize it so we can improve our methods and analyses.
+Please contact us if you have any questions or comments – we’ll buy beers for #ResearchParasites that spot flaws and faults in the data and come up with improvements!